DebanshiSwain/ResolveX/README.md

 - Working with backend databases (PostgreSQL)
 - Designing role-based systems (User/Admin)
 - Handling session management and authentication
-- Structuring a full-stack mini project
+- Structuring a full-stack academic project

 ---

 ## 🚀 Future Improvements

-- Email notifications for status updates
+- Email notifications for complaint updates
-- Better UI/UX with modern frontend design
+- Improved UI/UX with modern frontend frameworks
-- Deployment on cloud platform
+- Deployment on cloud platforms
+- Advanced admin analytics dashboard
-- Role-based access control improvements
+- Role-based access control enhancements
-- Analytics dashboard for admin insights

 ---

 ## 👨‍💻 Developer

-This project was built as part of an academic lab submission to demonstrate full-stack web development fundamentals using Java-based technologies.
+This project was developed as part of an academic **Internet & Web Technology Lab Project**, focusing on full-stack web development using Java-based technologies along with Simran Sahoo and Narayani Kundu.

 ---

-⭐ *ResolveX focuses on simplicity, structure, and transparency in complaint management.*
+## ⭐ Final Note

+ResolveX is designed to bring **simplicity, structure, and transparency** into complaint handling systems by replacing manual processes with a centralized digital workflow.